IT'S not just kids who need a helping hand at St Clair Youth Centre's Learning Lounge.

 St Clair pupil Krystie Luke, 12, has been coming to the Learning Lounge for six months to get extra help with maths.

-‘‘It’s a very good program as it improve my work,’’ Krystie said.
+"It's a very good program as it improves my work," Krystie said.

 Ms Dry welcome more volunteers and donations from the community.

-‘‘It requires no funding but if we want to buy books and other resources, we have to source donations.
-It’s very hard asking for help when people don’t know about what we do.’’
+"We have a high turnover of volunteers because it's hard to juggle with work and family," she said.
+"It requires no funding but if we want to buy books and other resources, we have to source donations.
+It's very hard asking for help when people don't know about what we do."

-The Learning Lounge runs on Tuesdays the school term, from 3.15pm-5.15pm for high school students and 4.30-6pm for primary pupils at St Clair Youth Centre, 97A Cook Parade.
+■ The Learning Lounge runs on Tuesdays the school term, from 3.15pm-5.15pm for high school students and 4.30pm-6pm for primary pupils at St Clair Youth Centre, 97A Cook Parade.